-What’s the ideal size of a Contemporary Nexus Diamond?
+What’s the ideal size of a Nexus Diamond Alternative?
 We have been answering that question with our Carat Comparison looking at Round Brilliant, Princess and Oval shapes, then Cushion, Emerald and Pear cuts and Radiant, Marquise and Trillion stones.

 The East-West style stone setting has the most impact on how large the stone appears.
 This style takes oblong shapes that are traditionally placed vertically along the finger and flips them horizontally.

 The comparisons below show just how much different an East-West stone can look.

 The rectangular shape of the Radiant cut maximizes the carat weight at any size, but larger stones are going to look even more substantial with an East-West setting.
 It takes up a lot of room on the finger.
 The way the facets are cut gives the Radiant cut lots of fire and brilliance at any size, so it always makes a bold impact.